istio/istio.io/content/en/docs/tasks/observability/distributed-tracing/configurability/index.md

 ---
-title: Configurability (Experimental)
+title: Configurability (Beta/Experimental)
-description: How to configure tracing options (experimental).
+description: How to configure tracing options (beta/experimental).
 weight: 60
 keywords: [telemetry,tracing]
 ---

 Istio provides the ability to configure advanced tracing options, including sampling rates and span tags.
-All of these features are considered experimental for this release.
+Sampling is a beta feature, but custom tags and tracing tag length are considered experimental for this release.

 ## Create a `MeshConfig` with trace settings